OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/publish-your-mobile-ios-application-to-the-apple-app-store.md

     ![Service Center Factory Application Configure iOS](images/outsystems-service-center-factory-native-platform-build-type.png)

-1. Keep the default app identifier assigned by OutSystems or write your own (matching reverse domain name notation, e.g. com.domain.appname).
+1. Keep the default app identifier assigned by OutSystems or write your own (matching reverse domain name notation, for example, **com.domain.appname**).

 1. Provide a certificate of the correct type (see the [Before You Start](#Before-You-Start) section) and its password.
-The certificate should have a .p12 extension.
+The certificate should have a **.p12** extension.

     Provide a provisioning profile of the correct type (see the [Before You Start](#Before-You-Start) section).
-The provisioning profile should have a .mobileprovision extension.
+The provisioning profile should have a **.mobileprovision** extension.

     ![Service Center Factory Application Configure iOS](images/sc-configure-ios-settings.png)